Online Safety at Longlands

 Childnet International

-A non-profit making organisation working directly with children, parents and teachers to ensure that the issues of online child protection and children’s safe and positive use of the internet are addressed.
+A not-for-profit organisation working directly with children, parents and teachers to ensure that the issues of online child protection and children’s safe and positive use of the internet are addressed.
 Childnet International produce an online CD guide specifically for parents.

 Thinkuknow